dotnet/csharplang/proposals/csharp-7.2/span-safety.md

 A `new` expression that invokes a constructor obeys the same rules as a method invocation that is considered to return the type being constructed.

-In addition *safe-to-escape* is no wider than the smallest of the *safe-to-escape* of all arguments/operands of the object initializer expressons, recursively, if initializer is present.
+In addition *safe-to-escape* is no wider than the smallest of the *safe-to-escape* of all arguments/operands of the object initializer expressions, recursively, if initializer is present.

 ## `default` expressions